prog4biol/pfb2019/README.md

 > The file we are writing to is named, "nt.counts.txt"
 > We read each line, calculate the length of each line and print the length
 > We also create a variable to keep track of the total nt count
-> Once we go through each line of our file we are reading, we print out the total count of nts
+> At the end, we print out the total count of nts
 > Finally we close each of the files